A nonparametric doubly robust test for a continuous treatment effect: Introduction

-\cite{Colangelo:2020tt} provide an alternative motivation for the pseudo-outcome of \citet{Kennedy:2017cq}, study a cross-validated variation of the estimation methodology of \citet{Kennedy:2017cq}, and also consider estimating the gradient of the treatment curve.
-The assumptions of \cite{Colangelo:2020tt} (recently posted to the arxiv) exclude double robustness (see Assumption 3).
-They find pointwise limit distribution results, like \citet{Kennedy:2017cq}, and do not address inference directly, so their work does not address the global inference problem that we address here.
+Several works have now made use of the pseudo-outcome approach of \citet{Kennedy:2017cq}, or similar approaches. \citet{Westling_Gilbert_Carone_2020, Semenova:2017uc} use the pseudo-outcomes of \citet{Kennedy:2017cq} with alternative estimation techniques, and \citet{Colangelo:2020tt, su2019non} use similar pseudo-outcomes (and study particular nuisance estimators).
+Like \citet{Kennedy:2017cq}, \citet{Westling_Gilbert_Carone_2020} also develop a doubly robust estimator of a continuous treatment effect curve; they develop a different procedure, based on the assumption that the true effect curve satisfies the shape constraint of monotonicity. \citet{Colangelo:2020tt} provide an alternative motivation for a related pseudo-outcome \citet{Kennedy:2017cq}, study a sample-splitting variation of the estimation methodology of \citet{Kennedy:2017cq}, and also consider estimating the gradient of the treatment curve.
+These works do not consider teh global inference problem that we address here. \begin{mylongform} \begin{longform} The assumptions of \citet{Colangelo:2020tt} exclude double robustness (see their Assumption 3).
+They find pointwise limit distributions, like \citet{Kennedy:2017cq}, but do not address the global inference problem that we address here.